sprout2000/elephicon/README.md

   };
 ```

-4. Send the [pull request](https://github.com/sprout2000/elephicon/pulls) to this repo.
+4. And then please send a [pull request](https://github.com/sprout2000/elephicon/pulls) to this repository.

 ## :tada: Contributors